lostquill/ao3-pale-reverie/README.md

 # Pale Reverie — AO3 Site Skin

-A soft, muted site skin for AO3 with a dark academia edge.
+A soft, muted site skin for AO3 that I made for myself, so I thought I'd share.

 **Pale Reverie** layers a dusty rose and cool slate palette over the default AO3 layout, with color-coded tags and a constellation border framing work metadata.
 The overall aesthetic is desaturated and quiet.